heiniglab/gaertner_megakaryocytes/Tutorial/README.md

 Rscript knit_script.R
 ```

 This command will generate an HTML document that includes the analysis results.
+Run Time: 20 mins
 View the Results: After the script has finished running, find and open the generated document (e.g., an HTML file) in the same directory to view the results of the analysis.

 # Customizing File Paths (Optional)